New rules for the 485 visa- 2024

 Amasha

-Increased English language requirements
+Increased English Language Requirements

 SC 485 visa applications that will be lodged after 23rd of March 2024 will require increased English language proficiency.
 Previously the minimum IELTS or any equivalent English test score for fulfilling the English language proficiency for SC485 visa was 6.0 overall.
 According to the new rules, SC 485 visa applicants will require an IELTS or equivalent score of at least 6.5 overall with a minimum of 5.5 in each band.